kammitama5/kammitama5.github.io/_posts/2020-07-29-Wednesday-July-29th.md

 There is a kpop band performing on a large screen behind us, but the subtitles are in Mandarin.
-The audio is silent, but the restaurant lights from the neon blue stage lights spill onto the floor.
+The audio is silent, but the restaurant lights from the neon blue stage spill onto the floor.
 You laugh at some of the characters as you thoughtfully translate them.
 I say the words you teach me, but for every five I can only remember one.
 I have always been astounded by the humility and how enveloped